pragtich/pragtich.github.com-nanoc/content/kippycam/Starting project Chicken Webcam.md

 ## OpenWRT ##

-1. [How to use an external USB stick as root filesystem][openwrt-eftroot].
+1. [How to use an external USB stick as root filesystem][openwrt-extroot].
 I'm not sure how this could affect flash wear: at the moment I will use a cheap memory stick and just see what happens.
 2. [How to enable USB storage, including how to format the partitions for efficiency.][openwrt-usbstor]
 3. [A very concise list of instructions to get a WR703N up and going][minipwner].
 Probably not going to use, because it avoids USB stick usage, and why would I?
 4. [Janisalnis' short description of installing OpenWRT onto a USB stick: a useful start.][salnis-openwrt-usb]